 The Skullcandy Dime 3 True Wireless are the next generation of the Skullcandy Dime 2 True Wireless.
 These wireless in-ears have a sleek and lightweight design that builds on the previous generation by introducing handy new features, like Bluetooth multi-device pairing and AI-assisted noise handling technology, at a wallet-friendly price.
 However, this comes at the expense of other useful features like companion app compatibility and an auto-off function.

-The Skullcandy Dime 3 are good for neutral sound.
-The overall sound profile is more neutral than previous generations.
-The bass delivery is well-balanced, with plenty of rumble and boom without muddying the rest of the mix.
+The Skullcandy Dime 3 are great for neutral sound.
+Their overall sound profile is also more balanced than previous generations.
+There's plenty of rumble and boom on tap without it muddying the rest of the mix.
 The mid-range is neutral and pleasing to listen to, with detailed reproduction of instruments and vocals.
-The treble range reproduction is on the bright side, but sibilants, like S and T sounds, can sometimes sound harsh.
+The treble range reproduction is on the bright side, and sibilants like S and T sounds can sometimes sound harsh.
 While the three EQ presets are easily accessible through the controls, there are no further sound customization options via a companion app.
 As with other in-ear designs, they have a poor soundstage performance.

 The Skullcandy Dime 3 are great for sports and fitness.
 These lightweight and portable buds have a reasonably comfortable fit and will stay in your ears while running or hiking.
 They're also rated IPX4 for protection against water splashes.
 However, while the control scheme allows you to input a wide range of commands, it's not the most intuitive to memorize and use while exercising.